komidore64/walrus/README.md

 As a big fan of Minecraft, especially playing multiplayer with my friends, I quickly found it cumbersome to manage a CraftBukkit server instance on my home server.
 I turned to Screen, Cron, and Bash scripts.

-## project state

-The project is in a working state.

 ## how to use `walrus`

 To use `walrus` to run a CraftBukkit server, download and unarchive the zip file .
 Since `walrus` is a command-line tool, I'm going to assume you have an intermediate knowledge of the terminal.